damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 ### 2. Add in Webpack

 Rails has this awesome system of grabbing your Ruby libraries and bundling them into your app. `bundle install` will install all the stuff you need from your `Gemfile`.
 So why does Frontend have to stick all their libraries in the `vendor` directory?
 Are we not on point enough to have our own library delivery system?
+The javascript ecosystem has matured since the asset pipeline first arrived, and we now have `npm install` and advanced code bundling tools that we can take advantage of.

 By [introducing Webpack into the equation (merged and ready for action!)](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7288) we gain multiple benefits.

 1. Javascript libraries aren't being bundled directly with the GitLab source code.
-2. We can slim down the Vue source because we can precompile templates.
+2. We can slim down the our Vue bundles because we can precompile templates.
   1. When code is shared between files, we can make sure we don't load [Lodash](https://lodash.com/) twice, for example.
 If both files load Lodash, we should only load the code for Lodash once.
 3. We can add [hot module reloading](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) to make our development quicker.
 This is a development bonus, as our current development takes loads of time to refresh the page while developing GitLab.
 Spicy!
 4. We can have our own module system.
 This should help a lot of frontenders to contribute to GitLab.
 Devs won't need to figure out the whole Rails Javascript situation in order to contribute.
 We can also dictate manually what we want to include.